LowellObservatory/TheSyndicate/Notes/FirstProjectIdeas.md

 2. Another idea, from Ryan, is to make an "electronic log" for astronomers that would allow them to make notes on images as they come in from the instruments.

+   Sample images of the current version of the code as of 2018 10 04; basically the top half would be chopped off and it'd just be maybe a clock of current/UTC time and then the data tables and notes section below